Please Rotate Your Device

 It would also be favorable if the space you are relocated to is larger than your current space, but that you still only pay on the square footage you originally signed on for.

-For example, this would be an improvement for you:
+For example, this would be an improvement for you (taken from a recent lease in New Jersey):

 "If the square footage of the Relocation Premises exceeds the Premises, the Tenant shall only pay rent on the Rentable Area of the Premises for the balance of the Lease Term.
 For further clarity, if the Tenant shall not pay any more in Annual Gross Rent on the Relocation Premises than it currently pays on the existing Premises."